-The California drought has created a race to the top.
-Amidst all the social, economic and environmental havoc, there is a quiet competition underway to see who will emerge as the leader in water innovation.
+Governor Brown’s signing of Assembly Bill 574 (Quirk-Hayward) into law is the starting pistol for the race to the top.
+Following California’s drought, a quiet competition is now underway to see who will emerge as the leader in water innovation.
 Which community will be drought-resilient?
 Who will provide their community with reliable, inexpensive water, even during a crisis?

 Direct potable reuse is the purification of wastewater to such a high quality that it is safe to distribute directly into a drinking water system.
 In 2014, more than 1.2 billion gallons of treated wastewater per day was discharged into California’s coastal waters and estuaries.
 Direct potable reuse would turn that waste into a reliable water resource that is cheaper and less energy-intensive than other supply options.